hubblestack/hubble/README.md

 In order to receive Pulsar notifications you’ll need to install the custom returners found in the Quasar repository.

-Example of using the Slack Pulsar returner to recieve FIM notifications:
+Example of using the Slack Pulsar returner to receive FIM notifications:
 ```sh
 slack_pulsar:
   as_user: true